Panic of 1893

 The Panic of 1893 was an economic depression in the United States.
 It began in February 1893 and officially ended eight months later.
 The Panic of 1896 followed.
-It was the most serious economic depression in history until the Great Depression of the 1930s.
+It was the most serious economic depression in American history until the Great Depression of the 1930s.
 The Panic of 1893 deeply affected every sector of the economy and produced political upheaval that led to a political realignment and the presidency of William McKinley.

 The panic climaxed with a run on gold from the United States Treasury.
-Unemployment rates in many states rose above 25% and poverty became widespread.
+Unemployment rates in many states rose above 25%, and poverty became widespread.

 Causes

 The pro-Republican Judge magazine blamed the Panic of 1893 on the Democratic victory in the 1892 election.